D3rrickLa/FortuneLink/documents/ProjectDocumentation.md

 ### Third Party Limitations

 A huge limitation I faced from my previous project was the APIs.
 TMDB does not have access to the streaming service links where said movie is located.
 This might happen with the APIs I would be using to get the stock data (haven't decided yet).
 These limitations could mean that in the rare case I can monitize this application - BIG IF, I would need to upgrade to their commerical API or swap it out entirely due to their TOS.
 We can mitigate this by building modular API services so we can swap out the data easily, or just find 1 good API we can use.

+I have found 3 APIs that have peaked my intrest and will do more research into them
+    1. Yahoo API
+    2. Alpha Vantage
+    3. FinnHub

 ### Scope/Feasibility